Mathachew/jquery-autotab/README.md

     <td>
       <strong>string</strong>: Speficies which format rule to use on a text box's value.
       <br />
-      <strong>function</strong>: If a single regular expression is insufficient, a function can be used for custom formatting.
+      <strong>function(value, element)</strong>: If a single regular expression is insufficient, a function can be used for custom formatting.
+The parameter <code>value</code> is the typed character and <code>element</code> is the focused JavaScript element.
       <br />
       <strong>Note</strong>: Go to <a href="#filter-formats">Filter Formats</a> to see each available <code>format</code> option.
     </td>